A Closest Point Method for PDEs on Manifolds with Interior Boundary Conditions for Geometry Processing: Closest Point Method and Exterior Boundary Conditions

+CPM embeds the manifold problem into the space surrounding $\S$.
+Consider a tubular neighbourhood defined as

-around a 1D surface $\S$ (coloured) embedded in $\mathbb{R}^2$.
-To solve surface PDEs with CPM an {\it embedding PDE} is constructed on $\N(\S)$, whose solution agrees with the solution of the surface PDE at points $\y\in\S$.
-Let $\hat{u}(\y),$ for $\y\in\S,$ and $u(\x)$, for $\x\in \N(\S),$ denote the solutions to the surface PDE and embedding PDE, respectively.
-Fundamentally, CPM is based on extending surface data $\hat{u}$ from $\S$ onto $\N(\S)$ such that the data is constant in the normal direction of $\S$.
+where $r_{\N(\S)}$ is called the \emph{tube radius}.
+The inset (top) shows an example of a tube $\N(\S)$ (gray) around a 1D curve $\S$ (coloured) embedded in $\mathbb{R}^2$.
+To solve manifold PDEs with CPM an {\it embedding PDE} is constructed on $\N(\S)$, whose solution agrees with the solution of the manifold PDE at points $\y\in\S$.
+Let $\hat{u}(\y),$ for $\y\in\S,$ and $u(\x)$, for $\x\in \N(\S),$ denote the solutions to the manifold PDE and embedding PDE, respectively.
+Fundamentally, CPM is based on extending manifold data $\hat{u}$ from $\S$ onto $\N(\S)$ such that the data is constant in the normal direction of $\S$.
 This task is accomplished using the {\it closest point extension}, which is the composition of $\hat{u}$ with $\cp_{\S}$, i.e., we take $u(\x) = \hat{u}(\cp_{\S}(\x))$ for all $\x\in \N(\S)$.
-In words, the CP extension assigns surface data at the closest point of $\x$ to $\x$ itself.
-The inset (bottom) visualizes the data $u\in \N(\S)$ resulting from performing this CP extension from surface data $\hat{u}\in\S$ (inset, top).
+The inset (bottom) visualizes $u\in \N(\S)$ resulting from the CP extension of $\hat{u}\in\S$ (inset, top).

-Crucially, \citet{Ruuth2008} observed that this extension allows surface differential operators $\L_{\S}$ on $\S$ to be replaced with Cartesian differential operators $\L$ on $\N(\S)$.
+Crucially, \citet{Ruuth2008} observed that this extension allows manifold differential operators $\L_{\S}$ on $\S$ to be replaced with Cartesian differential operators $\L$ on $\N(\S)$.
 Since the function $u$ on $\N(\S)$ is constant in the normal direction, $u$ only changes in the tangential direction of $\S$.
-Hence, Cartesian gradients on $\N(\S)$ are equivalent to surface gradients for points on the surface.
-By a similar argument, surface divergence operators can be replaced by Cartesian divergence operators on $\N(\S)$.
+Hence, Cartesian gradients on $\N(\S)$ are equivalent to manifold gradients for points on the manifold.
+By a similar argument, manifold divergence operators can be replaced by Cartesian divergence operators on $\N(\S)$.
 Higher order derivatives are handled by combining these gradient and divergence principles with CP extensions onto $\N(\S)$.